EmbbededSecurity/AutomotiveSecurity/README.md

 1. DBC Parser
 - This code would help you to define Signal, IDs, Nodes and etc. followed by the .DBC files you offered.
+- Pleased located .DBC files you have by naming it with the channel name under same folder.